-The secondary and post-secondary offerings encompass programs of instruction in the following occupations: Business and Computers, Health Occupations, Electricity/Electronics, Cooking/Baking, Metal Trades, EMT/ Parademic, Diversified Occupations, Drafting, Automotive Body Repair,

-Automotive Mechanics, and Horticulture.
+The secondary and post-secondary offerings encompass programs of instruction in the following occupations.
+Business and Computers, Health Occupations, Electricity/Electronics, Cooking/Baking, Precision Metalwork, EMT/Paramedic, Diversified Technology, Drafting, Automotive Body Repair, Automotive Mechanics, and Landscape Construction and Design.

 Perkinston Campus is located on U.S. Highway 49 at Perkinston, thirty miles north of the Mississippi Gulf Coast in the heart of the long-leaf pine region of Mississippi.
 Excellent highways make it readily accessible to all parts of the supporting area.
-Its proximity to a number of larger towns and cities makes it possible for students to explore a wealth of off-campus, cultural opportunities.
+Its proximity to a number of larger towns and cities makes it possible for students to example a wealth of off-campus, cultural opportunities.

 The college owns 642 acres of land at Perkinston, 30 acres of which make up the main campus, with the remainder devoted to pasture and tree farming.
 The campus buildings are conveniently located, and the grounds are beautifully landscaped.